nollieheel/app-ror/README.md

 - `group` - Group name of user.
 Defaults to name of user.
 - `dependency` - Specify here the name of the dependent upstart/systemd service for Sidekiq (e.g. local Redis service).
 Defaults to: `{ :upstart => false, :systemd => false }` indicating no dependency.
 - `env_file` - File containing OS env variables needed for Sidekiq to run.
 Useful if not using Ruby management tools (rbenv, chruby, etc.).
 Defaults to: `/home/{user}/.etc/ruby_env`.
+- `sidekiq_source` - For providing a custom template.
+- `sidekiq_cookbook` - For providing a custom template.
+- `workers_source` - (Upstart only) For providing a custom template for worker manager.
+- `workers_cookbook` - (Upstart only) For providing a custom template for worker manager.

 ## License and Authors